ropfuscator/ropfuscator/README.md

     Now ROPfuscator has been merged to the LLVM backend.
 Time to compile everything!
+ites:

 #### Compiling LLVM

-1. Install all the prerequisites:
+1. Install all the prerequis
         sudo apt install cmake ninja-build clang pkg-config libcapstone-dev binutils-dev

 3. Create a build directory which will refer to as `[BUILD-DIR]`: